intrahealth/gofr/docs/developer_guide/ansible.md

 ansible-playbook -i hosts user.yaml
 ```

-As necessary, add additional ssh keys to the user `gofr`.
+As necessary, add additional ssh keys to the user.
 (This is done using the keys exposed in GitHub accounts, so first ensure that the user's public key is available on github, ie. visit https://github.com/<github_username>.keys to use this script):
 ```sh
 ansible-playbook -i hosts keys.yaml
 ```